SaheedAdebiyi/Financial-Systems-Integrity-Investigation/README.md

 **Date:** 2026-2-03
 ---
 ## Project Background
-**Financial transaction systems often rely on multiple third-party providers to process payments and deliver services.
-In this project, transaction data flows from a mobile application to different downstream systems depending on the transaction type—bank transfers or utility payments.
-However, inconsistencies such as missing records, failed settlements, and undelivered services can lead to financial losses, customer complaints, and audit risks.**
+Financial transaction systems often rely on multiple third-party providers to process payments and deliver services.
+In this project, transaction data flows from a mobile application to different downstream systems depending on the transaction type: bank transfers or utility payments.
+However, inconsistencies such as missing records, failed settlements, and undelivered services can lead to financial losses, customer complaints, and audit risks.

-**This project focuses on transaction reconciliation using SQL to identify utility transactions that were initiated in the application but never successfully processed by either of the designated utility service providers.
-By reconciling data across multiple systems, the analysis highlights gaps in transaction flow and quantifies potential financial exposure.**
+This project focuses on transaction reconciliation using SQL to identify utility transactions that were initiated in the application but never successfully processed by either of the designated utility service providers.
+By reconciling data across multiple systems, the analysis highlights gaps in transaction flow and quantifies potential financial exposure.
 ---
 ## Project Objective
 The following objectives guide the analysis of platform performance and fraud detection to identify key issues and actionable insights.